erlang/otp/erts/emulator/internal_doc/BeamAsm.md

 ### How much of a speedup should I expect from BeamAsm compared to the interpreter?

 It depends a lot on what your application does.
-Anything from no difference to up to twice as fast is possible.
+Anything from no difference to up to four times as fast is possible.

 BeamAsm tries very hard to not be slower than the interpreter, but there can be cases when that happens.
 One such could be very short-lived small scripts.
 If you come across